jplessey/my_Books/README.md

 python_version = 3.6+

 ## Run it locally
-Create a  virtual environment and then:
+You can create a  virtual environment and then:

 Run  `pip install -r requirements.txt`  to install all dependencies.